sleeptoken/zettelkasten/Remote Thought/Vigenère Cipher.md

 ```

 Here the key is "GOLD", and all the letters corresponding to G are collected thus making this a monoalphabetic cipher further freq analysis is carried out

+#### level 5 - 6

+Find repeated sequences that are certain chars separated that separated length will be the

 ### References